RiverArchitect/RA_wiki/wiki/Installation.md

 - `tkinter`

 Additional packages:
-- `rpy2` and the R language: The *[Morphology\ModifyTerrain][5]* module requires [an installation of the R language](https://www.r-project.org/) in order to automate the production of river topographic data via the [*RiverBuilder*](http://pasternack.ucdavis.edu/research/model-codes/river-builder/) R package.
+- `rpy2` and the R language: The *[Morphology\ModifyTerrain][5]* module requires [an installation of the R language](https://www.r-project.org/) to automate the production of river topographic data via the [*RiverBuilder*](http://pasternack.ucdavis.edu/research/model-codes/river-builder/) R package.
 Note: environmental variables `%R_HOME%` and `%R_USER%` must also be properly defined for Python to access the user installation of R.

 *River Architect* incorporates a modified version of [`openpyxl`](https://openpyxl.readthedocs.io/en/stable/), but a more proper way is installing `openpyxl` with *ArcGIS Pro*'s [package manager](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm).
 Future versions may additionally require the `gdal` and `rasterio` packages (see [above](#raenv) instructions).\
 Furthermore, *River Architect* requires *ArcGIS Pro*'s "Spatial Analyst" and "3D" ([Volume Assessment](VolumeAssessment) only) extensions.
 Another version of *River Architect* based on open-source geodata processing packages is planned for the future.